kean/Nuke/Documentation/Nuke.docc/Extensions/ImagePipeline-Extension.md

 When the pipeline downloads the first chunk of data, it creates an instance of a decoder used for the entire image loading session.
 When the new chunks are loaded, the pipeline passes them to the decoder.
 The decoder can either produce a preview or return `nil` if not enough data is downloaded.

-Every image preview goes through the same processing and decompression phases that the final images do.
+Every image preview goes through the same processing and decompression phases as the final images.
 The main difference is the introduction of backpressure.
-If one of the stages can’t process the input fast enough, then the pipeline waits until the current operation is finished, and only then starts the next one.
-When the data is fully downloaded, all outstanding progressive operations are canceled to save processing time.
+If one of the stages can't process the input fast enough, the pipeline waits until the current operation is finished, and only then the next one starts.
+All outstanding progressive operations are canceled to save processing time when the data is fully downloaded.

 ## Topics